oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric -  Phonetic Rules

+You can use a spelling based system or apply phonetics.
+Some people may visualise the spelling of a word, (especially the first few characters).

 In the PAO example given below with characters from 00 to 99, there are 100 characters, 100 actions and 100 objects.
 The actions and objects have just two significant digital letters, so thats 400 digital letters in total.

-So, i'ts easy to choose words that cause no phonetic confusion and thats what I suggest you do.
-However:
+So, i'ts easy to choose words that cause no phonetic confusion.
+However, if you want:

 1. If a letter grouping feels to you, like a completely different letter grouping, change it (e.g. caught - 378 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).